 Over the past few years, Mixed Martial Arts training has become the new craze for those looking for a more active form of cardiovascular and strength training.
 With the success of the UFC, MMA gyms have begun to spring up all over the country.

 Those who join these gyms range from elite athletes training to get into the cage to those who just want to lose weight and enhance their conditioning.
 More and more physicians have begun to recognize both the cardiovascular and physical benefits of this form of intensified training.

 Dr. Michael Chillemi has begun creating specific Physical Therapy and Chiropractic protocols for those involved.
 Their goal is to maximize the performance of these athletes and correct functional weaknesses that may lead to injury.
 “Our goal is to keep the body aligned and address and identify functional weaknesses.

 The Chiropractic and Physical Therapy Center of New Jersey utilizes Dynamic Stretching to maximize the range of motion in joints and groups of joints.
 This increased range of motion and joint strength means your joints and ligaments will have an increased ability to extend and stretch.
-This increased mobility leads to fewer tap outs and more reversals and escapes giving you the upper hand on your opponent.
+This increased mobility leads to fewer tap-outs and more reversals and escapes giving you the upper hand over your opponent.

 Despite preventative methods, injuries in MMA can occur.
 A recent study examined the injury rate of 55 Mixed Martial Artists between 18 and 39 all with varying degrees of experience.